 Consider diversity of all kinds an asset

-Applicants will be assessed based on their potential to be a catalyst for change in their community or school as demonstrated by their leadership experience, orientation to teamwork and team-building, and goals for applying Education for Sustainability to the ongoing work of their community and/or school to accelerate the shift toward sustainability.
+We are seeking change agents.
+Teams made up of Sustainable Jersey Green Team members, leaders from community and faith-based organizations, the Environmental Commission, municipal government, local businesses, and schools come to learn to build sustainable communities together.
+Applicants will be assessed based on their potential to work collaboratively with their green team to be catalysts for change in their community or school as demonstrated by their leadership experience, orientation to teamwork and team-building, and goals for applying Education for Sustainability to accelerate the shift toward sustainability.

 After certification, all of our participants remain connected through local community networks and partnerships, and continue the ongoing work of creating fundamental and lasting change for a sustainable New Jersey.

-The fee to participate in the NJ Learns is $945, but thanks to generous funding through the Geraldine R. Dodge Foundation tuition is now $275 per person.
+The fee to participate in NJ Learns is $945, but thanks to generous funding through the Geraldine R. Dodge Foundation and Sustainable Jersey, tuition is now $275 per person.

 The Leading Change Series is part of our NJ Learns Advanced Leadership program.
 The series is designed to build on what you learned during the Keystone Year by strengthening those habits of mind you need to educate for sustainability and to provide additional tools to help you lead the shift toward a sustainable future in our communities and schools.